awsdocs/aws-control-tower-guide/doc_source/enable-controls.md

 # Enable controls with AWS CloudFormation<a name="enable-controls"></a>

-You can enable guardrail controls with AWS CloudFormation, either through the AWS CloudFormation console, or through the AWS CLI\.
+You can enable controls with AWS CloudFormation, either through the AWS CloudFormation console, or through the AWS CLI\.
 This section gives an example of each type\.

 ## Create the stack through AWS CloudFormation<a name="enable-controls-in-cfn"></a>

-You can use AWS CloudFormation to help you enable AWS Control Tower guardrails\.
+You can use AWS CloudFormation to help you enable AWS Control Tower controls\.
 Here's an example template\.

 ```
 Resources: